 Are you looking for a way to give back to the outdoors?
 Are you committed to land stewardship and public enjoyment of natural areas?
 Do you enjoy the outdoors and talking with others?
-Are you looking for meaningful volunteer service?
 Become a Volunteer Ranger Assistant!

 Volunteer Ranger Assistants participate in about 20 hours of training.
 Training topics include the values of natural areas and open lands, basic ecology, managing visitor use, outdoor safety, conflict management, and responding to emergency situations.
 Natural Areas, in partnership with Larimer County, will reopen applications for the 2024 training later in 2023.
 Applications are no longer being accepted for the 2023 training.

 About Volunteer Ranger Assistants#

 Volunteer Ranger Assistants promote outdoor safety and awareness, respond to visitor questions and monitor areas for safety.
 The Volunteer Ranger Assistant program was created to integrate the community in promoting visitor safety and enhancing the enjoyment of the outdoors.
 Since 2008 the City of Fort Collins and Larimer County have collaborated on the program.

 BARK Rangers are Volunteer Ranger Assistants (VRAs) and their canines that patrol on approved Natural Areas Department properties.
 These volunteers and their dogs serve as a visible presence in the City of Fort Collins Natural Areas Department and serve as ambassadors promoting stewardship ethics and good dog behavior while on city trails.
 BARK Rangers participate in education and community outreach events.